Semiclassical model of magnons in double-layered antiferromagnets: Stability of collinear antiferromagnetic states in the railroad trestle model

-Since there is a possibility of non-collinear arrangements, the range of true AFM2/AFM2$'$ stability has been investigated.
-Let us move our focus from $E(J, S)$ to $\omega(k)$.
-Fig.~\ref{fig:range} shows the calculated magnon spectra for both double-layered arrangements at $J_2 = J_3 < 0$.
-In the $2/3 < \gamma < 2$ region, the results reveal imaginary solutions for some range of $\omega(k)$ for acoustic magnons, which indicates the non-stability of both the $|{+}{+}{-}{-}\rangle$ and $|{+}{-}{-}{+}\rangle$ configurations and suggests for non-collinear ground states.
-On the other hand, it is confirmed that the AFM2 arrangement of current interest represents a ground state for any positive $J_1$ ($\gamma < 0$) and also for small negative one ($0 \leq \gamma \leq 2/3$).
-The stability region for alternative AFM2$'$ is found for negative $J_1$ dominating over $J_2$ and $J_3$ ($\gamma \geq 2$).
+Considering the possibility of non-collinear arrangements, we further examine the stability conditions of the AFM2 and AFM2$'$ states.
+We then shift our focus from $E(J, S)$ to $\omega(k)$.
+Fig.~\ref{fig:range} shows the calculated magnon spectra for both arrangements at $J_2 = J_3 < 0$.
+In the range $2/3 < \gamma < 2$, the results reveal imaginary solutions in some part of the acoustic magnon branch, indicating the instability of both the $|{+}{+}{-}{-}\rangle$ and $|{+}{-}{-}{+}\rangle$ configurations and suggesting non-collinear ground states.
+On the other hand, we confirm that the AFM2 arrangement of current interest represents a ground state for any positive $J_1$ ($\gamma < 0$) and also for small negative $J_1$ ($0 \leq \gamma \leq 2/3$).
+The stability region for the alternative AFM2$'$ phase is found for negative $J_1$ dominating over $J_2$ and $J_3$ ($\gamma \geq 2$).